juliocri/drunit7/README.md

 # drunit7
-A basic unit test cases for verify current configuration in a Drupal 7 instance.
+A basic set of unit test cases to verify current custom configuration in a Drupal 7 instance.

 ## Requirements